The Straight Poop About Probiotics

-I started using [easyazon_link identifier=”B0031BUDLG” locale=”US” tag=”whnemo-20″]Dr. Ohira's[/easyazon_link] again and found it is available for less money now – and here comes the digestive upset again.
-Clearly things are moving and shaking.
+Later, I used this brand again and had the same symptoms.
+Clearly, things are moving and shaking.
 I highly recommend this as a good option.

-Hyperbiotics was started by Jamie, the owner, following a horrible bout with a parasite.
+Hyperbiotics was started following the owner's horrible bout with a parasite.
 Her knowledge about probiotics is solid and her products are great.
-I've been trying them out for awhile now and have seen good effects.

 Just a teensy bit on a teensy spoon and that's all you need!